What Is Marketing

 The idea of having a presence on the internet for business reasons is a type of marketing in an of itself.

-This is the process of optimizing content on a website so that it appears in search engine results.
+This is the process of optimizing the content on a website so that it appears in search engine results.
 It’s used by marketers to attract people who perform searches that imply they’re interested in learning about a particular industry.

 Blogs are no longer exclusive to the individual writer.
 Brands now publish blogs to write about their industry and nurture the interest of potential customers who browse the internet for information.